memberful/verify-domain-for-apple-pay-with-stripe/readme.txt

 1. Install and activate the plugin directly from your WordPress dashboard, or download the files and visit Plugins => Add New => Upload from your WordPress dashboard.
 2. Go to your Stripe dashboard and add your domain from Account Settings => Apple Pay.
+3. Navigate to `https://<YOUR_SITE_DOMAIN>/.well-known/apple-developer-merchantid-domain-association` and verify that it returns the contents of Stripe's domain association file.

 == Changelog ==